 - Clinical science

 Glaucoma is a group of eye diseases associated with acute or chronic destruction of the optic nerve with or without concomitant increased intraocular pressure (IOP).
 In the US, glaucoma is the second leading cause of blindness in adults following age-related macular degeneration (AMD).
-The two main types are open-angle glaucoma and angle-closure glaucoma.
+The two main types are open-angle glaucoma and closed-angle glaucoma.
 Open-angle glaucoma accounts for 90% of all cases of glaucoma, is slowly progressive, and is initially often asymptomatic, but leads to bilateral peripheral vision loss over time.
 With appropriate screening (e.g., fundoscopy, gonioscopy, and tonometry) and treatment that lowers IOP (e.g. topical prostaglandins), progression can be stopped before severe damage occurs.
-Angle-closure glaucoma, on the other hand, is sudden onset and characterized by a painful, red, and hard eye in combination with frontal headache, blurry vision, and halos appearing around lights.
+Closed-angle glaucoma, on the other hand, is sudden onset and characterized by a painful, red, and hard eye in combination with frontal headache, blurry vision, and halos appearing around lights.
 Immediate initiation of medical therapy (e.g. timolol eye drops and IV acetazolamide) is crucial to rapidly decrease IOP and prevent vision loss.

 |Important types of glaucoma|